Story & Technology

 Writer / Producer

-Shaula Evans is a screenwriter, producer, poet, playwright, editor and translator, as well as an actor and director.
-She founded the online writing community The Blackboard (2012-14), is a former reader for the Athena List (2014-15) and a selections jurist for the 2018 Bluestocking Film Series.
+Shaula founded the online writing community The Blackboard (2012-14), is a former reader for the Athena List (2014-15) and a selections jurist for the 2018 Bluestocking Film Series.
 After living in Canada, France, Japan and South Korea, she currently resides in the United States.

 Cinematographer / Drone Operator

-Andria’s unique visual style is naturalistic, but with cinematic beauty.
-Her cinematography career has led her to various parts of the world – across Africa, Europe and South America.
+Andria’s cinematography career has led her to Africa, Europe and South America.
 Looking at so many cultures through the lens, Andria has absorbed a genuine sense of how to tell human stories with a camera.
 A graduate of Boston University, Andria been working in film for almost 10 years.

-Monica Kay started her art career painting in New Orleans.
-After working as a t-shirt airbrush artist in malls and on the beach she then dabbled in custom automotive painting.
-Monica worked for several years as a scenic artist in film on projects like Disney’s Imagination Movers and the movie The Green Lantern.
-She now resides in Los Angeles and continues to create art in various mediums.
+Monica Kay started her art career painting in New Orleans where she worked as an airbrush artist and automotive painter.
+Monica worked for several years as a scenic artist in film on projects like Disney’s Imagination Movers and The Green Lantern.
+She now resides in LA and continues to create in various mediums.

-Typically an actor & voice actor, Rachel has a vast background in the entertainment industry which includes former talent casting for Lucasfilm Ltd., performer/character trainer/articulation specialist for The Walt Disney Co., various contracted roles with the worlds leading film & entertainment studios and a costuming/props specialist, which she tapped into for the work she was honored to do on The Ascension of Ava Delaine.
+Rachel has a vast background in the entertainment industry which includes former casting for Lucasfilm Ltd., performer/character trainer/articulation specialist for Walt Disney Co and a costuming/props specialist, which she tapped into for the work she was honored to do on The Ascension of Ava Delaine.